 Express Entry candidates who receive a provincial nomination through an Express Entry-aligned stream receive 600 additional Comprehensive Ranking System (CRS) points and an invitation to apply (ITA) for permanent residence at a subsequent draw from the pool.

 The AINP also offers the Self-Employed Farmer stream for experienced farmers with the demonstrated capacity to operate a farm in Alberta.

 Four top tips when applying for AINP

 Like any application, it pays to be as prepared as possible when it comes time to submit your AINP application.
 With that in mind, here are four top tips that you should focus on:

 - Read all the relevant AINP terms and conditions.
 The availability of AINP streams and categories is dependent upon application volumes and labour market needs.
 The criteria for the AINP are routinely evaluated and may be subject to change at any time and without notice so make sure that you are as prepared as possible.

-3. Review the language test requirements: It is necessary for you to provide official test results from one of the following official bodies:
+- Review the language test requirements: It is necessary for you to demonstrate proficiency in either English or French by taking one of the approved language tests for Canadian immigration.